 Freeze green punch in a gelatin mold along with plastic bugs, spiders, and eyeballs.
 And place a few small glow sticks underneath the punch bowl: when the lights are turned down, the brew will radiate in a mysterious and unearthly fashion.

-Turn your punchbowl into a steamy, smoky witch’s cauldron.
+3. Turn your punchbowl into a smoky witch’s cauldron.

 Mix up a punch of your favorite fruit juices in a large bowl and place it inside an even larger bowl, pot, or cauldron.
-Throw on your best witch or warlock costume and add (using tongs or extra-heavy-duty gloves) chunks of dry ice to the bigger container.
+Using tongs or extra-heavy-duty gloves add chunks of dry ice to the bigger container.
 This allows you to create that delightful creeping mist without putting dry ice directly into the punch, which can be dangerous.
-(Your supermarket’s fish counter may carry dry ice; if they don’t, they may be able to tell you where you can purchase some.)
 When you’re ready to create some magic, simply pour some hot water over the dry ice.
 Continue to add hot water and dry ice as needed.
 (Note: Never ingest dry ice!
 Be very careful when using dry ice.
 Always keep it out of reach of children and never touch it with bare skin; use tongs or extra-heavy-duty gloves.)

-- Make a batch of gelatin shooters in red, green, or black cherry flavors.
+Use red, green, and black cherry flavors.
 When they are set but not yet firm, place a gummy worm “crawling” out of each one.

-- Float colored liqueurs and mixers in your punch bowl (some will sink to the bottom, but that’s even creepier).
+Some will sink to the bottom, but that’s even creepier.
 Try grenadine syrup (to look like blood), crème de menthe or melon liqueur (to look like green slime!), or sour peach or orange schnapps (for pumpkin guts).